ericholscher/ericholscher.com/site/resume.rst

 Speaking
 ---------

-Spoken at the following conferences on Read the Docs, IRC, Testing, and Documentation:
+Spoken at the following conferences on Read the Docs, IRC bots, Testing, and Documentation:

 * Open Source Bridge 2012, 2011
 * Pyweb Summit 2012